mostly-ai/virtualdatalab/README.md

 License: [GPLv3](https://github.com/mostly-ai/virtualdatalab/blob/master/LICENSE)

-VDL  to test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets Aside from measurement capabilities, synthesizers capable of sequential data generation are also included.
+VDL is a framework to test drive generative models for sequential data w.r.t. to accuracy and privacy given a range of real-world and artificial datasets.
+Aside from measurement capabilities, synthesizers capable of sequential data generation are also included.

 ## Install